grd/FreePDM/ConceptOfDesign/FreePDM_Install/Docker-Compose.md

 # FreePDM Documentation
-Docker-Compose is a very interesting platform because of immutability, scaleability and security.
+Docker-Compose is a very interesting platform because of scaleability and security.
+Docker is light-weight compared to Virtual Machines and requires a lot less maintenance.
+You can install Docker on the majority of platforms.
+Docker is some sort of recipe with components that have the right version, like a script and it compiles pretty fast to an immutable container.
+The trade-off is that when you are interested in Docker you need to know a lot of Docker.
+That is why we put docker files inside the FreePDM root directory.

-## Install Docker-Compose
+## Install

 This is the list of steps that you should take.
+There are two ways to deal with the file sharing: With Samba (SMB) or with sshfs (SSH).
+When you run Docker on a VPN, have a look at [External Server](ExternalServer.md).
+Then you need to have SSH because SMB only works on LAN.
+SSH is also way more secure than SMB (except with the latest versions).
+When you use SMB be sure to secure the file sharing.
+In terms of performance, SMB is marginally faster than SSH.
+SMB is *the* file share protocol used by Windows, so if you use Windows in a LAN we would recommend using SMB.
+When you have a small organization that works remote, you need to have SSH.
+The following is only describing how you can set up a SMB share with Docker.

 ### Install docker and docker-compose
 Follow the steps that are required to install [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/).